-The next step, and arguably the most important one, is making sure everyone is trained to handle vulnerable customers in a manner consistent with this policy.
+The next step, arguably the most important, is ensuring everyone is trained to handle vulnerable customers in a manner consistent with this policy.

 Staff need the ability to empathise with vulnerable customers and not jump to conclusions about their situations.

-For instance, when dealing with an angry customer, do staff appreciate that vulnerability may be driving that anger?
-It could be frustration, from not understanding the situation, or result from a stressful life event, or perhaps a disability impairing them from expressing themselves clearly.
+For example, when dealing with an angry customer, do staff appreciate that vulnerability may be driving that anger?
+It could be frustration from not understanding the situation, a stressful life event, or perhaps a disability impairing them from expressing themselves clearly.

 These measures are essential for ensuring you have a process that safeguards the vulnerable effectively.
 We have created a simple checklist to help you audit your existing procedures in respect of customer vulnerability: